lsst/rtn-032/index.rst

 Site Validation
 =================

-The following describes a set of simple validation of a site.
+The following describes a set of simple validation to check site environment.
 It is not a replacement of validation that is proposed to the USDF execution team, using real BPS submittion.

 A simple validation will use an ARC CE client or HTCondor to submit a job to the WS interface (not